 The Board has formed the nomination and remuneration committee as required under section 178(1) of the Companies Act, 2013.
-The company has disclosed policies as required under 178(3) of the Companies Act in its Corporate Governance Report, forming part of Directors' Report.
-The policy on Nomination and remuneration can be accessed by clicking here/b
+The company has disclosed policies as required under 178(3) of the Companies Act in its Corporate Governance Statement, forming part of Directors' Report.
+You can access the policy on Nomination and remuneration by clicking https://dutronindia.com/wp-content/uploads/Nomination-and-Remuneration-Policy.pdf.